 2. Has it been used since then?

-Yes.
-The Department of Defense “routinely” uses the law to make sure military-related orders are given priority within the U.S. supply chain, according to the Congressional Research Service.
+Yes, and without making headlines.
+The Department of Defense, for instance, “routinely” uses the law to make sure military-related orders are given priority within the U.S. supply chain, according to the Congressional Research Service.
 The Federal Emergency Management Agency has used it after natural disasters to prioritize contracts for manufactured housing, food and bottled water, and other supplies.
 Two decades ago, President Bill Clinton was criticized for using the law to order suppliers to sell natural gas to California -- at prices some senators said were far below market -- to help energy utilities facing credit crunches.
 Trump himself has employed elements of the law to boost production of rare earth elements, small drones and sensors to detect submarines, among other products.
 His administration has also considered using it to help the coal and nuclear industries.

-3. What can the government do under the law?
+4. What could the government do under the law?

 In addition to requiring that its orders be given priority, the government can create incentives for manufacturers, such as providing them with direct loans or loan guarantees; buy equipment for them; and waive antitrust restrictions that could discourage industry cooperation.
 The law allows the government to control the use of scarce resources, such as by requiring companies to reserve materials to fulfill federal orders.
 Hoarding and price gouging are barred for materials the president designates as scarce.
 Failing to comply with the law can lead to financial penalties or imprisonment.